ResearchComputing/Documentation/docs/programming/MPI-Fortran.md

 Let's now obtain some information about our cluster of processors and print the information out for the user.
-We will use the functions `MPI_Comm_size()` and `MPI_Comm_rank()` to obtain the count of processes and the rank of a given process respectively:
+We will use the functions `MPI_Comm_size()` and `MPI_Comm_rank()` to obtain the count of processes and the rank of a given process, respectively:

 ```fortran
 PROGRAM hello_world_mpi